twolfson/twolfson.com/articles/rainbow-bridge.md

 > Burning Man story time!
 I didn't seek out speed counseling, more it found me -- as a lot of things do out there
 >
 > I was exploring a new part of the city.
-Someone offered me hot dogs, I accepted and stopped in.
-While eating and talking with my new friends, a woman invited me to speed dating
+Someone offered me hot dogs, I accepted, and stopped in.
+While eating and talking, a woman invited me to speed dating
 >
 > I figured why not since I'd never done it before
 >
 > We went to the event, it turned out to be speed counseling but I decided to stick around anyway
+>
+> Speed counseling gist: 1 inner circle and 1 outer circle of people, 5 minute sessions where inside counsels outside 3x, then outside counsels inside 3x

 Back to motivations, the epiphany I had at this speed counseling event was that half of my fear was rooted in being unable to teach my kids the content that my dad had taught me

-One of these major fears being was lacking knowledge and practice with being handy
+One of major chunk of that content was lacking knowledge and practice with being handy

 # Timeline
 After getting back to San Francisco, I decided to properly address my lack of knowledge.
 I had some EL wire that wasn't functioning properly.
 This was motivation enough to try to pick up electronics again for the nth time